dimaggiofrancesco/DATA_VISUALISATION-UK-climate-record/README.md

 # UK-daily-climate-record

+*This repository was taken from an assignment I did on Coursera.org platform:
+Applied Plotting, Charting & Data Representation in Python*

 **Project aim:**
 * Read the documentation and familiarize with the dataset, then write python code which returns a line